My father and grandmother – Easter 1943

 He was of course unfit for military service when war came.
 I had often wondered while growing up why Poppa wasn’t in the war – seemed that eveyone’s father was in the war.

 By this time he had married my mother, Mary.
 She had lived across the street with her 4 brothers and sisters.
 Her mother died and the State in it’s wisdom would not permit an Italian immigrant with no wife to raise five children.
-She was sent to an orphanage run by the Benedictines in Manhattan..
+She was sent to an orphanage in Tarrytown, New York.

 Romance blossomed between Mary and Danny..